uchicago-cs/student-resource-guide/tutorials/linux-basics.rst

 Using a graphical editor
 ~~~~~~~~~~~~~~~~~~~~~~~~

+A graphical editor requires a desktop environment so, if you
+have been working through this tutorial using SSH, you should
+skip this section, as SSH won't allow you to run graphical programs.

-If you are using a desktop environment, you can also use a number of different
+If you are using a desktop environment (e.g., if you are logging into
+a CSIL computer, or using the UChicago CS Virtual Machine or Virtual Desktop),
-graphical editors.
-We will use `Visual Studio Code
+you can try out `Visual Studio Code
-<https://code.visualstudio.com>`_, which is good for writing code.
+<https://code.visualstudio.com>`_ to see an example of what a graphical
+editor looks like.

 You can open a specific file, say ``hello.py``, using the ``code``
 command from the Linux command-line by typing::